Passing the professional skills tests

 Booking the tests

-Don’t be late – get to the test centre at least 20 minutes before your appointment
+Find out more information on how to book, cancel or reschedule a test via the STA website.
+Don’t be late to the test centre – arrive at least 20 minutes before your test start time.

 As well as providing 2 forms of identification at the test centre, you’ll also need to take proof of your teacher training application with you.
 The evidence that will be accepted includes:

-- a welcome letter from a teacher training organisation, for example UCAS Teacher Training or Teach First
+- an email from UCAS Teacher Training Track or Teach First

 - email correspondence from a teacher training organisation